curiouspengu/Lunaria-Pathing-System/README.md

 # Lunaria Pathing System
 Lunaria Pathing System (LPS) is used to create paths for Radiance Macro.
-Only supports keyboard at this point.
+Supports both keyboard and mouse

 # Requirements:
-- Python
+- Python (3.9 is what I'm using)
 - pynput
 - ahk
 - pathlib